wp-plugins/gregs-high-performance-seo/readme.txt

 This plugin fully supports the standard WordPress uninstall interface, available from your plugins page.
 The uninstallation routine removes all settings for this plugin but leaves intact any additional information you have specified on a per-post or per-page basis.

-= Sustainable Plugin Development =

-This plugin also demonstrates the new [Sustainable Plugins Sponsorship Network](http://pluginsponsors.com/), which aims to connect plugin developers with sponsors eager to support their creative efforts.
-You can easily switch off any sponsorship messages with a quick visit to the 'Contribute' page of your SEO settings; please see the 'Instructions' page for full details.

 == Frequently Asked Questions ==

+**NOTE:** Please do NOT use the WordPress forums to seek support for this plugin.
+Support for GHPSEO is handled on [our own site](http://gregsplugins.com/lib/faq/).

-A FAQ is provided at the main information page for the plugin, where the list can be updated independently of new releases: [Greg's High Performance SEO Plugin](http://counsellingresource.com/features/2009/07/23/high-performance-seo/)
+A FAQ is provided at the site, where the list can be updated independently of new releases.

 == Screenshots ==